About home education

 In Queensland, registration for home education is a legally recognised alternative to enrolling your child in school.

-You can choose to teach your child yourself or engage a Queensland registered teacher to implement your program.
+You can choose to provide the home education to your child or engage a Queensland registered teacher.

 You need to apply for and be granted registration to home educate your child.
 Once registered, you become legally responsible for providing your child with a high-quality education.